Help

 That's it!
 After you finish three tasks, we'll begin analyzing your work profile, providing advice, and forecasting your future work.
 The more work you finish, the more useful your forecasts will be.

-The rest of this page is just tips and context.
-If you'd rather just start playing with the app, go for it!
+The rest of this page goes deeper on a bunch of topics, but if you'd rather just start playing with the app, go for it!
 This document will be waiting for you if you need it.

 Basic Principles